What to do in lockdown to keep the family entertained

 November 13, 2020

-Many of us anticipated that there might be a lockdown 2.0 of sorts, but with a National month lockdown recently being announced, it has perhaps left some of us feeling deflated.
+Many of us anticipated that there might be a lockdown 2.0 of sorts, but with a month-long National lockdown recently being announced, it has perhaps left some of us feeling deflated.

 We could consider this lockdown 1.0 with a bit of a twist.
 Nationwide schools remain open – a relief for many.
-However, with the winter chill setting in, original lockdown weekend plans of garden parties and days exploring the great outdoors seem very distant.
+However, with the winter chill setting in, original lockdown weekend plans of socially distanced garden parties with friends and family and days exploring the great outdoors seem very distant.

-It’s got us wondering how we’re going to keep things fresh a second time around, not only for the kids but for us too!
-So, we’ve put together some ideas to keep your family entertained during the lockdown period, all perfect for staying at home!
+It’s got us wondering how we’re going to keep things fresh when stuck at home for a second time around, not only for the kids but for us too!
+So, we’ve put together some top tips and ideas to keep your family entertained during the lockdown period, all perfect for staying at home!

-The nation is perhaps done with baking banana bread so how can you keep your child entertained during this inevitable rainy month when wellies just won’t cut it?
+The nation is perhaps done with board games and baking banana bread so how can you keep your child entertained during this inevitable rainy month when wellies just won’t cut it?

-Here’s plenty of ideas to keep your children’s creativity flowing and to keep their imagination fired up whilst staying at home!
+There’s plenty of ideas to keep your children’s creativity flowing and to keep their imagination fired up whilst spending more time at home!

 Join the club